hicass/tag-ops/README.md

 - A pricing page that elegantly presents the pricing plans.
 - Service pages utilizing an efficient and modular template to provide in-depth information about the various services offered by Tag Operations.
-- Utilizing [Email.Js](https://www.emailjs.com/) for the contact form to enable customization of received emails and their layout, tailored to the business's preferences.
 - A blog feature that allows the business owner to log in and create blog posts, which will be displayed on a dedicated blog page in the future.